dross20/dross20/README.md

 ## what up 👋
-- 🌱 I’m currently learning about natural language processing using tools such as Hugging Face, PyTorch, and AWS SageMaker
+- 🌱 I’m currently learning about natural language processing using tools such as Hugging Face, PyTorch, and LangChain
 <!--
 **dross20/dross20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.